Temporary Outdoor Events & Sales Permit

 – Storage structures or trailers

-• Special Event Permit from the St. Lucie County Fire District
+• Special Event Permit from the St. Lucie County Fire District for all temporary outdoor events or any temporary outdoor sale involving outdoor cooking.

 • Email response from the Florida Department of Business and Professional Regulation (if food is being prepared or sold), including: